mjmeli/ha-duke-energy-gateway/README.md

 4. Download _all_ the files from the `custom_components/duke_energy_gateway/` directory (folder) in this repository.
 5. Place the files you downloaded in the new directory (folder) you created.
 6. Restart Home Assistant
-7. In the HA UI go to "Settings" -> "Devices and Services", make sure you are on the Integrations tab, then click "+" and search for "Duke Energy Gateway"
+7. In the HA UI go to "Settings" -> "Devices and Services", make sure you are on the Integrations tab, then click "+" and search for "Duke Energy Gateway".
+This will let you set it up.

 ## Configuration